Couchers-org/couchers/app/readme.md

 3. Launch the backend with `docker-compose`
 4. Install and launch the frontend with `yarn`

+Are you only developing on the frontend?
+If you don't want to install docker, you can follow the alterative instructions in `frontend/readme.md`.

 ### Note for Windows users

 We suggest you use WSL2, it lets you run Linux and docker much easier.
 Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and clone the repo there.
 This will save you a lot of time and avoid lots of issues!
+You will need to clone the repo into your WSL distribution, otherwise you will have permissions problems when running the postgres database container.

 ## 1. Get the code, navigate to the `app` folder and install `docker` and `docker-compose`